lbrios/essex-service-design-toolkit/docs/documentation/core/accessibility/creating-an-accessible-pdf.md

 You can also apply the same accessibility features to other formats like Excel spreadsheets or PowerPoint slides.

+## Design good content

+Design accessible web content so everyone can use it.

 ## Keep it simple and clear

 Use simple language that people can read and understand quickly.